Dr Abeba Birhane appointed to UN advisory body

 You are here

-United Nations Secretary-General António Guterres has announced the appointment of Dr Abeba Birhane of Lero and Trinity College Dublin to a new UN AI Advisory Body.
+United Nations Secretary-General António Guterres has announced the appointment of former Lero PhD student Dr Abeba Birhane of Trinity College Dublin to a new UN AI Advisory Body.
 The new body will support the international community’s efforts to govern artificial intelligence.